iCliniq Logo

 Depending on the situation in which anorgasmia occurs, it is divided into:

-• General Anorgasmia: In this type, getting an orgasm becomes difficult despite the circumstance in which the sexual activity occurs.
+• General Anorgasmia: In this type, getting an orgasm becomes difficult despite the circumstances in which the sexual activity occurs.
 Anorgasmia occurs even though there is enough sexual arousal and sexual stimulation to achieve an orgasm.

 • Situational Anorgasmia: This is the widely prevalent type of orgasmic disorder and pertains to a particular situation.
 For example, some people might find it challenging to have an orgasm during masturbation or oral sex.